roberto-dionisio/ECT_talk/README.md

-# Strong Interactions need Strong Machines

-First time ever using the Reveal.js framework through Quarto for a presentation.
-It is just a preliminary benchtest.
+# Title (to-do)

+Quarto reveal.js framework for my talk in Multi-canonical methods and lattice field theory @ect in Trento.

-A live demo of the presentation is available [here](https://roberto-dionisio.github.io/PhD_seminar_quarto/quarto_PhD_seminar.html#/title-slide)
+A live demo of the presentation is available [here]() (to-be updated).